The-Masons/Uniqly-Search-Bar/README.md

 # Project Name

-The quick-add feature from a Uniqlo product page.
+The quick-add and mini-cart features from a Uniqlo product page.

 ## Related Projects